getfelipe/Glue_ETL/README.md

 ![grafana-dashboard](assets/finaldash.png)

+## Project Structure

+├── models/ # Where contains the bronze and silver transformation in Glue.
+│
+├── files/ # Contains a sample file uploaded in S3 to trigger the lambda.
+│
+├── assets/ # images
+|
+├── lambda.py/ # Lambda code to start the workflow.

 ## For more details on configuration, read my Medium post:

 Check out my Medium post: [AWS Glue, Athena, and Grafana: A Step-by-Step Guide to a Simple Data Pipeline](https://medium.com/)